FriendsOfTYPO3/tt_address/Documentation/Tutorials/CustomDisplayMode/Index.rst

 Add a new value
 ---------------
-Add the following code to your `Page TsConfig`, either in the page properties or better to your site package extension.
+Add the following code to your `Page TsConfig`, either in the field *TsConfig* in the page properties or better to your site package extension.

 .. code-block:: typoscript